Delaware Valley Regional Planning Commission: History

+20th century

+Regional Planning Federation of the Philadelphia Tri-State District

-The first evidence of regional planning in the Delaware Valley was in the form of the Regional Planning Federation of the Philadelphia Tri-State District, which was formed in 1928 and which issued the first regional plan in 1932.
-The agency was disbanded in 1941.
+In 1928, the Regional Planning Federation of the Philadelphia Tri-State District, was formed as the first planning commission for the Delaware Valley region.
+The Federation issued its first regional plan in 1932, and was disbanded nine years later, in 1941.

-Philadelphia's Urban Traffic and Transportation Board may be the next link, producing Plan and Program 1955.
-This agency was followed by the Penn Jersey Transportation Study which was organized to resume regional planning and which metamorphosed into the Delaware Valley Regional Planning Commission (DVRPC).
+In 1955, Philadelphia's Urban Traffic and Transportation Board produced Plan and Program 1955.
+This agency was followed by the Penn Jersey Transportation Study, which was organized to resume regional planning and which eventually evolved into the Delaware Valley Regional Planning Commission (DVRPC).

-DVRPC role

-The role of the DVRPC is to gather elected officials and government planners to improve transportation, promote smart growth initiatives, and protect the environment.
-The commission was first instituted as a regional planning agency in 1965 under a contract between Pennsylvania and New Jersey.
-In 1967, it was formally established under the "Delaware Valley Urban Compact" to provide continuing, comprehensive, coordinated regional planning for the Delaware Valley Urban Area and to provide a variety of services designed to address regional issues and needs.
-The structure, authority, purpose and administrative procedures of DVRPC were defined, via thi compact, by the legislatures of both states.
-DVRPC was subsequently designated as the Metropolitan Planning Organization (MPO) for its nine-county planning region and retained this designation through the implementation of the 1991 Intermodal Surface Transportation Efficiency Act (ISTEA).
-ISTEA gave the commission an expanded transportation planning authority and responsibility, as defined in the USDOT Final Rules for Statewide Planning and Metropolitan Planning.
-Subsequent federal bills have continued and expanded this designation and responsibility.
+In 1967, the Delaware Valley Regional Planning Commission was established under the "Delaware Valley Urban Compact" to provide continuing, comprehensive, coordinated regional planning for the Delaware Valley Urban Area and to provide a variety of services designed to address regional issues and needs.
+The structure, authority, purpose and administrative procedures of DVRPC were defined, via the compact, by the legislatures of both states.